TACOS: Task Agnostic COordinator of a multi-drone System: TACOS

 \section{TACOS}

 The TACOS framework consists of two main language models arranged in a hierarchical architecture: the Coordinator \ac{llm} which receives high-level natural language commands from the user and synthesizes a task plan, and the Supervisor \ac{llm}, which sequences and executes the plan based on real-time swarm and environment state.
+This hierarchy is inspired by the layered guidance and control architectures commonly used in aerospace systems and by Kahneman two-system theory \cite{kahneman2011thinking}.
+The Coordinator corresponds to a slow, reasoning layer responsible for planning and intent understanding, while the Supervisor functions as a fast, execution layer.
+This separation simplifies context management across the \acp{llm} and enables independent customization or fine-tuning of each model.
 Each \ac{llm} is initialized with a dedicated configuration prompt that defines its specific objectives, behavioral constraints, and output structure.
 Figure~\ref{fig:tacosframework} illustrates the modular architecture of TACOS and the interaction flow between user input, Coordinator and Supervisor.